wu87988622/ohara/docs/src/setting_definition.rst

 #.
 REQUIRED — this value has no default value and it must be defined.
 You may get error if you don't give any value to it.
 #.
 OPTIONAL — this value has no default value but it is ok to leave nothing.
 #.
-OPTIONAL_WITH_DEFAULT — this value has default value so you don't need to define another one.
-#.
 OPTIONAL_WITH_RANDOM_DEFAULT — the default value assigned to this value is random.
 For example, all objects' name has
                                   a random string by default; The binding port field has a random free port by default.